Exploring France on two wheels: How to take your bike on TGV trains

 The cheapest way to take your bike on a TGV is to pack it in a box and simply place it in the luggage racks on the trains which will cost you nothing.
 The only thing you need to be mindful of is that your bike box can be no larger than 130cm x 90cm.
 You will find that many commercial bike boxes are larger than this so be aware.

-In our experience finding space in the luggage racks can be problematic especially if you are getting on the train mid-route and have more than one bike to find a space for.
+In my experience finding space in the luggage racks can be problematic especially if you are getting on the train mid-route and have more than one bike to find a space for.
 That being said, we have always found somewhere to put the bikes, and on one occasion that meant in a spare seat.
 Something else to be mindful of is that other passengers will pile their luggage on top of your bike if that is the only space available.
 We usually stand near the bikes at stops to make sure this doesn’t happen.

 For those who might not have a bike box and just want to get from A to B, you will need to make sure your bike is covered in some way.
 This could be as simple as a large plastic bag or you could purchase a lightweight bike bag designed for this purpose.